 This group has worked hard to protect the Colombian coffee industry.
 It was first established back in the 1927 with the goal to represent the interests of the coffee growers.

-In 1959 they have created the famous Juan Valdez, an imaginary character (and his donkey) that helped to establish the reputation of Colombian coffee worldwide.
+In 1959 they have created the famous Juan Valdez (Colombian coffee bean guy), an imaginary character (and his donkey) that helped to establish the reputation of Colombian coffee worldwide.
 It has been an incredibly successful marketing campaign.
+And Juan Valdez has made Colombian coffee brands recognizable all over the world.
+You can easily buy Juan Valdez coffee online.

 Feel free to see a short video about the history of Coffee in Colombia here: